NLnetLabs/connectbyname/notes/dns-client-proxy.md

 Domain Name

 : domain name for authentication or resolving IP addresses.
-The domain name is encoding in uncompressed DNS wire format.
+The domain name is encoded in uncompressed DNS wire format.

 SvcParams Length